 Perfect for sandwiches too!

-Cut the butter into smaller pieces to help it melt into the milk and water.
-It is okay if the butter doesn’t melt all the way, just give it a stir when the microwave time is done, then use a thermometer to make sure the mixture is around 115-125 degrees.
+It is okay if the butter doesn’t melt all the way, but it usually gets pretty close.
+Give it a stir when the microwave time is done, then use a thermometer to make sure the mixture is around 115-125 degrees.

-In case you’re wondering about my dough-ball-rolling method, I’ll try to explain how I do it here… I take a portion of dough and pull the edges all to one point, so it is like a tight little round bundle.
-Then I roll the smooth part in a circular motion on the counter surface with my palm.
-Place the dough ball in the baking dish with the less smooth part facing down.
+In case you’re wondering about my dough-ball-rolling method, I’ll try to explain how I do it…take a portion of dough and pull the edges all to one point, so it is like a tight little round bundle.
+Then roll the smooth part in a circular motion on the counter surface with your palm.
+Place the dough ball in the baking dish with the smoothest part facing up.

-One of the reasons this recipe works so well in such a short time is that the rolls rise faster in a heated oven.
-In my experience, electric and gas ovens work a bit differently with retaining heat though.
-So if you have an electric oven, preheat, put the rolls in, shut the door, and turn off the oven.
+One of the reasons this recipe works so well in a short amount of time is that the rolls rise faster in the heated oven.
+Electric and gas ovens work a bit differently with retaining heat though.
+If you have an electric oven, preheat, put the rolls in, shut the door, and turn off the oven.
 With gas, you will want to keep the oven on the whole time, or you can turn it off sometime during the last 10 minutes or so too, depending on your oven and how quickly they are rising.